How To Build a Remote Work Strategy for Modern Teams

 - Provide enough resources to keep workloads manageable

-Read: How To Deal With Burnout and Recover from Exhaustion
+Read: How To Deal With Burnout and Recover From Exhaustion

 7. Encourage continuous learning and development

-If you don’t have a formal learning and development program for remote teams, you can create a learning-friendly culture that promotes curiosity.
-Encourage team members to carve out time during the workweek for learning through sources like industry articles, skill-specific online courses, and webinars.
+If you don’t have a formal learning and development program for remote teams, you can create a learning-friendly culture that promotes curiosity by:

-Whenever possible, balance their workloads so they can make time for learning.
+- Balancing their workloads so they can make time for learning.
 If you don’t have the resources internally, you can offer some of the work to independent talent.

-When someone learns information that may interest or be relevant to the whole team, ask the individual to share highlights of their learnings.
+- When someone learns information that may interest or be relevant to the whole team, ask the individual to share highlights of their learnings.
 Let them choose a method that’s comfortable for them.
 Some may prefer typing a bullet-pointed list of highlights on the team’s Slack channel.
 Others may enjoy presenting an overview during a regularly scheduled team meeting.

 8. Develop a remote work policy